Goutamxd/TechQuartet-ReimagineRound2/README.md

 ✅ 💨 Smooth Animations – GSAP-powered transitions for an enhanced browsing experience ✅ 📱 Fully Responsive Design – Optimized for all screen sizes

-# 👥 Our Team
+# 👥 Our Team - TechQuartet
 This project was built by our dedicated team during the hackathon:

-👨‍💻 Goutam Saha
+👨‍💻 Goutam
 👩‍💻 Somaya
 👩‍💻 Somaya2
 👩‍💻 Priyanshi